googleapis/google-cloud-ruby/google-cloud-translate-v2/AUTHENTICATION.md

 To configure your system for this, simply:

 1. [Download and install the Cloud SDK](https://cloud.google.com/sdk)
-2. Authenticate using OAuth 2.0 `$ gcloud auth login`
+2. Authenticate using OAuth 2.0 `$ gcloud auth application-default login`
 3. Write code as if already authenticated.

 **NOTE:** This is _not_ recommended for running in production.
 The Cloud SDK